j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 Brent Bradley: The word is that you played on the first three Beatles' albums and that Ringo did not play on any of them.
 Is that true?

-Well, that happens to be my opinion, but I suppose Purdie is entitled to a fair hearing.
-And thanks to his numerous interviews on the subject, Purdie has given us more than enough information to get started.
+In any case, Purdie's entitled to a fair hearing ... and thanks to his numerous interviews on the subject, he's given us more than enough information to get started.

-So, let's dissect the evidence, put it under a microscope, and see how Purdie's "story" holds up to closer scrutiny.
+So, let's dissect the evidence, put it under a microscope, and see if Purdie's story holds up to closer scrutiny!

 Clue #1: Purdie says, "Brian Epstein called me and took me down to Capitol's 46th Street studio ...
 Epstein instigated everything that had to be done."